jitrapon/Grid/README.md

 In classic mode, default number of moves before another random colored square spawns.
 You start with 4 moves, then 3, 2, and 1.
 You may collect special items using colored square to temporarily increase moves in-between spawns.

+Main menu page has weekly puzzle challenge!

-    To unlock new levels, require some numbers of bronze, silver, and gold.
+    To unlock new levels, require some numbers colored coins.
     Amount of points are awarded depending on number of move left, time, and bonus points.
     To win a level, the player must eliminate all colored tiles onscreen.
 To eliminate colored tiles, the player must move the tiles so that 3 or more are adjacent to each other.